umedoblock/apps/py/iasap/README.txt

 9|#1 | USE OF FIELD BY PERMIT ONLY
 10|$1 store

-sqlite> select id,head from eijiro98 where head = '!';
+sqlite> select id,key from eijiro98 where key = '!';
 1|!
 74218|!